We believe in - CHRIST

 Graham is one of our Elders.
 He is the headteacher at a local primary school and his hobbies include hockey, which he plays at Bournemouth with his boys.

-Rich - Elder
+Fiona - Elder

 The Early Years